crisluengo/doxpp/docs_src/configuration.md

 or a hash (`#`) are ignored.
 Keys are grouped into sections, indicated with `[name]`.
 These sections are relevant, a key with the same name in a different section is not the same option.

+!!! note
+    All paths are relative to the current directory at the time of running the tools, not relative to the configuration file's directory or to the \ref config_input_rootdirectory option (of course absolute paths can be used as well).

+    Directory names or file names with spaces in them must be enclosed in double quotes.

 \section config_section_clang Section clang

 Options to configure Clang.